cataclyst23/news-task/README.md

 ### Build and run the server
 To start the application, run  `go run cmd/main.go`, or build using `go build cmd/main.go` then start the binary.
+The app can be accessed on http://localhost:8080 by default.

 ### Tests
 To execute all the unit tests, run  `go test ./...`.